 While large manufacturing enterprises require ERP, for small business it is useful to incorporate a management system with a more narrow set of features.
 Benefits of ERP systems would not work out in an organization having less than 500 employees.

-Since our company is aimed at development and customizing software systems for average companies and startups, I am going to pay a bigger attention to small business management systems rather than to the ERP standard which is very specific - more specific than people think.
+Since our company is aimed at development and customizing software systems for average companies and startups, I am going to pay a bigger attention to business management software systems for small businesses rather than to the ERP standard which is very specific - more specific than people think.

 Still, both types of projects are somewhat similar in terms of development and rolling out.
 Enterprise resource planning software is simply bigger, but the process of its development and rolling out is applicable to smaller systems.